glennblank/rvg/README.md

 The third value (?) can match either + or - values and will not change either + or 1.
 Thus ternary value vectors can propagate constraints through a state Register Vector.

-Version 0.1 illustrates with a simple example.
-Subsequent versions will add other aspects of RVG described in the aforementioned papers.
+Version 0.1 illustrates
+with a simple example, involving WH-questions.

 For example:
 Who does Marcha love?